 - Most impressively, the truly awesome Victoria Crowned Pigeon ranks as the largest known type of pigeon in the world.
 This remarkable avian also represents one of only four unique, and comparatively quite large, species of pigeon in its genus.

 - The truly distinctive creature also happens to share a relatively unusual trait with the other members of its genus.
-Like them, this fascinating and amazing variety of pigeon actually spends the majority of its life on the ground.
+That’s because, like them, this fascinating and amazing variety of pigeon actually spends the great majority of its life on the ground.

-- Individuals of this species will, however, take flight if they are disturbed.
+- Individuals of this species will, however, take flight if sufficiently disturbed.
 But, that flight typically only extends to the nearest tree canopy.
-There, the fascinating animal will take shelter for as long as necessary, often making raucous noises.
+There, the fascinating animal usually just takes shelter for as long as necessary, often making raucous noises.

 - The Victoria Crowned Pigeon now faces the threat of extinction.
 This occurs primarily due to a combination of habitat loss and hunting.
 Its population now numbers fewer than 20,000 individuals, thus the IUCN now lists it as Near Threatened.

 Victoria Crowned Pigeon Physical Description